I dare you to think bigger, to act bigger, and to be bigger, and I promise you a richer and more exciting life if you do.

 The one major factor that separates the most successful people from the rest begins with a single thought.
 This single thought — if cultivated — grows over time into the empowering habit of thinking big that eventually takes over this person’s psychology, and propels them towards the achievement of their goals and objectives.

-We must however keep in mind that over years this single thought is analyzed, criticized and condemned by others.
-People believe that this thought is impossible, improbably and undeniably unimaginable.
+We must, however, keep in mind that over years this single thought is analyzed, criticized and condemned by others.
+People believe that this thought is impossible, improbable and undeniably unimaginable.
 They say that the thought is unorthodox and bordering on crazy.
-And so this single thought must overcome great obstacles, setbacks, problems and difficulties before it can realize its full potential.
+And so this single thought must overcome great obstacles, setbacks, problems, and difficulties before it can realize its full potential.
 After all, this single thought understands that in order to grow BIG and expand, that it must accept the harsh realities of life and respond by growing long and strong roots that will support its tremendous weight as it stretches towards the sky.
 Yes, this single thought knows very well indeed that to think big, is to do big. 🙂

 How to Develop the Habit of Thinking Big